https-404/cnnct/README.md

 ---

-For more, see the scripts in `package.json` and each package's own scripts.
+For more, see the scripts in the root `package.json` and each package's own scripts.